scaletech/substance/README.md

 |___/\__,_|_.__/|___/\__\__,_|_| |_|\___\___|
 ````

-A framework for ontology-driven application development
+A framework for AI-assisted ontology-driven application development